kyovchev/xarm-plate-pick-and-place/README.md

 - `detect_with_coordinates.ipynb` demonstrates the object segmentation, detection and global frame coordinates calculation in a Jyputer Notebook.
 - `find_markers.ipynb` helper notebook for getting the IDs of the of AruCo tags.
 - `xarm_emulator.py` is the XArmAPI emulator.

+## Known Limitations and Future Updates

+Perspective transform and camera checkboard calibration should be added.